SAB42005/motionSensor/README.md

 DESCRIPTION
 -----------
--The purpose of this program is to detect motion using the devices webcam and send a screenshot along with the time to the users email.
+-The purpose of this program is to detect motion using the devices webcam and send a screenshot along with the time to the users email(s).

 -Movement detected through the webcam is outlined with green boxes.